fourdigits/wagtail_textract/README.md

 Some screenshots to illustrate.

-In our fresh Wagtail site with `wagtail_textrans` installed, we uploaded a [file called `test_document.pdf`](./src/wagtail_textract/tests/testfiles/test_document.pdf) with handwritten text in it.
+In our fresh Wagtail site with `wagtail_textract` installed, we uploaded a [file called `test_document.pdf`](./src/wagtail_textract/tests/testfiles/test_document.pdf) with handwritten text in it.
 It is listed in the admin interface under Documents: